DaveMcEwan/dmppl/README.md

     extract information, or cleanup dodgy VCDs using the forgiving reader with strict writer.
   - svg2png - Simple wrapper around inkscape to export SVGs to PNGs.
+  - plotCsv - Quick and simple matplotlib wrapper for CSV-like data.
+  - plotDistBytes - Quick and simple plotting of distribution of byte values.
+  - lineFilter - Filter lines from STDIN to STDOUT via regexes.
+    Useful for signing off warnings in large logfiles.
   - bindump - Dump byte content of files as numbers, similar to od,hexdump,xxd.